LittleMouseGames/GodotAssetLibrary/README.md

 Features:
 * Asset mirroring from the default library
 * Asset review and rating system
-* User accounts and new asset adding
+* User accounts with bookmarking
 * Open Source 😎

 ## Running